-That is understandable; U.S. News & World Report ranks the University of Miami #44 on their 2017 “Best College List”.
-The University of Miami is a remarkable university with their deep-seated traditions and picturesque campus, to their stellar research and world-class medical school, UM is filled with opportunity.
+That is understandable; U.S. News & World Report ranks the University of Miami #57 on their 2018 “Best College List”.
+The University of Miami is a remarkable university with its deep-seated traditions and picturesque campus, to their stellar research and world-class medical school, UM is filled with opportunity.
 The question is how does your son or daughter get in?

 Back in the day, UM was known as Suntan U. While many students attend the U because of our luxurious city and warm weather, that moniker has expanded greatly to attract very high-achieving students from all over the world, in an extremely competitive, academic environment.
 Today, UM is extremely selective; they do not want only top grades and test scores but actively seek students who demonstrate academic talent, a strong college preparatory curriculum, personal integrity, and seriousness of educational purpose.

 Record High for Cane Applications

-Applications reached a record high this past year with over 32, 525 applicants for an incoming Freshman class of 2,065.
-The statistics: average unweighted GPA 3.6; 32 average ACT; 1370 average SAT total, are pretty clear cut in regard to what UM is looking for in a student, but here are a few thoughts as to how your student can tweak their high school preparation.
+Applications reached 30,638 this past year for an incoming Freshman class of 2,849.
+The statistics: average unweighted GPA 3.8; 31-34 average ACT; 1350 – 1480 average SAT total, is pretty clear cut in regard to what UM is looking for in a student, but here are a few thoughts as to how your student can tweak their high school preparation.
 And, HaveUHeard that 55% of Fall 2019 first-year students speak two or more languages?
 Grades and test scores are (obviously) important, but so are showing that they are not only about the scores.
-Show UM that there is more to them by being involved in clubs, teams and/or organizations that show they have a passion for something other than school-work.
+Show UM that there is more to them by being involved in clubs, teams, and organizations that show they have a passion for something other than school-work.